-The counterparties under these swaps are major financial institutions.
 Our interest rate swaps have been designated as and are being accounted for as cash flow hedges with changes in fair value recorded in other comprehensive income/(loss) each reporting period.
-No gain or loss was recognized related to hedge ineffectiveness or to amounts excluded from effectiveness testing on our cash flow hedges during the years ended December 31, 2016 and 2015.
+No gain or loss was recognized related to hedge ineffectiveness or to amounts excluded from effectiveness testing on our cash flow hedges during the years ended December 31, 2017 and 2016.
 We have no collateral requirements related to our interest rate swaps.

 Amounts reported in accumulated other comprehensive income/(loss) related to derivatives will be reclassified to interest expense as interest payments are made on our variable rate debt.
-During 2017, we estimate that \$2.3 million will be reclassified to interest expense.
+During 2018, we estimate that \$0.9 million will be reclassified as a net decrease to interest expense.